makestuff/block-ram/README.md

 ## Various block-ram modules
 You can git submodule this repo to provide some common block-ram configurations.
-See [`altera-pcie`](https://github.com/makestuff/altera-pcie) repo for an example of how to do this.

 [`makestuff_ram_sc_be`](ram_sc_be.sv): Single-clock block-RAM with eight byte-enables.

+See [BuildInfra](https://github.com/makestuff/ws-tools/blob/master/README.md) for details of how to incorporate this into your project.

+You can install it in a new workspace `$HOME/my-workspace` like this:

+    cd $HOME
+    export ALTERA=/usr/local/altera-16.1  # or wherever
+    mkws.sh my-workspace makestuff:block-ram
+    export PROJ_HOME=$HOME/my-workspace

-To run the tests:
+Then assuming you have ModelSim in your `PATH`, you can run the tests:

-    make test
+    make -C $PROJ_HOME/ip test